For established researchers to develop new knowledge, skills and ideas in one or more research centres outside the UK

 - may not be registered for a degree, for doctoral studies, or for professional or vocational qualifications

-If you wish to dedicate a period abroad entirely to a research project you should apply to the Trust’s Research Fellowships scheme.
+If you wish to dedicate a period abroad entirely to a solo research project you should apply to the Trust’s Research Fellowships scheme.

-Candidates who have previously held an International Academic Fellowship may reapply but at least seven years should have elapsed since the previous grant.
+Candidates who have previously held an International Fellowship may reapply but at least seven years should have elapsed since the previous grant.

-Applicants who have previously held a Research Fellowship are eligible to apply if at least three years have elapsed between their application for the Research Fellowship and the International Academic Fellowship.
+Applicants who have previously held a Research Fellowship are eligible to apply if at least three years have elapsed between their application for the Research Fellowship and the International Fellowship.

 Applicants should provide a detailed account summarising the proposed programme of activity (objectives, nature of activities, methodology, location(s) and expected outcome/gain).